Tuesday, January 29, 2019

-One of the most influential ethical theories, developed initially by the great Enlightenment philosopher Immanuel Kant (1724-1804), says (among other things) that you should always treat people, including yourself, with the utmost respect, and never merely as a tool to get something you want.
+One of the most influential ethical theories, developed initially by the great Enlightenment philosopher Immanuel Kant (1724-1804) says (among other things) that you should always treat people, including yourself, with the utmost respect, and never merely as a tool to get something you want.
 If you treat someone merely as a tool, according to Kant, then you fail to treat them as a reasoning, self-directed person, and that is ethically wrong.
 This is an ethical theory, or a proposal about what makes actions good or bad.
 Roughly, an action is good only when it is respectful and bad when it is disrespectful.
-For example, failing to pay someone for their work is bad because is fails to respect them and treats them as a mere tool.
+For example, failing to pay someone for their work is bad because it fails to respect them and treats them as a mere tool.

 -Nick Riggle, On Being Awesome: A Unified Theory of How Not to Suck